mehulagg/gitlab_test/doc/user/project/integrations/prometheus.md

 #### Query Variables

 GitLab supports a limited set of [CI variables](../../../ci/variables/README.md) in the Prometheus query.
 This is particularly useful for identifying a specific environment, for example with `ci_environment_slug`.
-Please note that the variables for the Prometheus query are lowercase.
 The supported variables are:

 - `ci_environment_slug`
 - `kube_namespace`